Skip to content

 So, I was faced with two choices, two roads: I could believe what they said and choose the life they set for me, OR I could pursue my dreams and work to prove them wrong.
 I chose the latter.
 You see, what you don't know is that as a little girl, I was in and out of the hospital a lot, and through that adversity, I believe God gave me the gift of helping those in need.
 He planted that seed early in my life through the kindness of nurses and doctors who helped me throughout each hospital stay.

-I'm not going to lie and tell you that the transition from high school to college was easy for me.
+I won't lie and tell you that the transition from high school to college was easy for me.
 I took the road less traveled.
 And as you probably know, the road less traveled isn't stress-free.
 It was hard.
 There were a lot of tears.
 I wanted to give up so many times, but what kept me going was knowing nursing was what I was meant to do.
-I share my story with you in hopes that it encourages and inspires you to pursue your dreams.
-Not an advisor's dreams, not your parent's dreams, YOUR dreams, because you are the only person who can be you and get it right.
+I share my story with you to encourage and inspire you to pursue your dreams.
+Not an advisor's dreams, not your parent's dreams, because you are the only person who can be you and get it right.

-At ECC, I pushed myself to study hard and persevere and it paid off.
-I became a peer leader for my math class second semester, a member of Phi Theta kappa third semester, and won the statewide Paul Simon essay contest for ECC my fourth semester.
+At ECC, I pushed myself to study hard and persevere, which paid off.
+I became a peer leader for my math class in the second semester, a member of Phi Theta Kappa in the third semester, and won the statewide Paul Simon essay contest for ECC in my fourth semester.
 I took the PSB test in June 2018 and was accepted into the nursing program.
-Two years of hard work and dedication later, I stand before you as an official graduate of ECC's nursing program, finishing with a 4.0 GPA, speaking at the commencement ceremony of the college I was told I would fail at.
+Two years of hard work and dedication later, I stand before you as an official graduate of ECC's nursing program, finishing with a 4.0 GPA.
+Speaking at the college's commencement ceremony, I was told I would fail.

 My story turned out the way it did because I chose not to settle for anything less than what I had always dreamed of.
 I chose to pursue my passion despite people's negative opinions.